solana-foundation/developer-content/content/cookbook/transactions/calculate-cost.md

 The number of signatures a transaction requires are used to calculate the transaction cost.
-As long as you are not creating an account, this will be the final transaction cost.
+As long as you are not creating an account, this will be the base transaction cost.
 To find out more about costs to create an account, check out
 [calculating rent costs](solana.com/developers/cookbook/accounts/calculate-rent.md).